cloudmesh-community/book/chapters/in/ai-rest.md

 Example setup:

-Training data:

-We will utilize a pre-processed training data with labels attached to each review as *positive* or *negative*  The data can be downlaoded [here](https://azuremallikresourcediag.blob.core.windows.net/mltest/ProcessedTrain.csv).
+Training data: We will utilize a pre-processed training data with labels attached to each review as *positive* or *negative*  The data can be downloaded [here](https://azuremallikresourcediag.blob.core.windows.net/mltest/ProcessedTrain.csv).

-Test data:

-Test data is available [here](https://azuremallikresourcediag.blob.core.windows.net/mltest/testSet.txt).
+Test data: Test data is available [here](https://azuremallikresourcediag.blob.core.windows.net/mltest/testSet.txt).
 Test data file has been setup in such a way that first 2989 reviews are positive and from 2990 to 4321 are negative.
 Test data needs to pre-processed and the file needs to cleaned before the algorithm is implemented.
 After the test data is cleaned, we will label the test data as per the information given.